-Status Mono one-step antibody test for IM uses direct solid-phase immunoassay technology for the qualitative detection of IM heterophile antibodies in human serum, plasma or whole blood.
-In the test procedure, 10 μl serum or plasma are added in the Sample Well (S) located below the result window.
-For finger-tip or whole blood, 25 μl of blood are collected in a sample transfer pipette and spotted in the Sample Well (S).
+Status Mono whole blood one step antibody test for IM uses a solid-phase immunochromatographic assay technology for the qualitative detection of IM heterophile antibodies in whole blood.
+For finger-tip or whole blood, 25 $\mu$ l of blood are collected in a sample transfer pipette and added to the Sample Well (S).
+The developer solution is then added in Sample Well (S).
+As the specimen, followed by the developer, moves by capillary action to the antigen band, the solution mobilizes the dye conjugated to anti-human IgM antibodies.
 If any IM-specific heterophile antibody is present in the sample, it will be captured by the antigen band (bovine erythrocyte extracts) impregnated in the test membrane.
-The developer solution is then added in Sample Well (S).
-As the antigen band, the solution mobilizes the dye conjugated to anti-human IgM antibodies.
-Visualization of the antigen band at the Test position (T) in the result window will occur only when the IM-specific heterophile antibody binds to the extracted antigen obtained from bovine erythrocytes.
+Visualization of the antigen band at the Test position (T) in the result window will occur only when the antibody-dye conjugate binds to the IM-specific heterophile antibody which has been bound to the extracted antigen obtained from bovine erythrocytes.
 As the antibody-dye conjugate continues to move along the test membrane, it will bind to another band located at the Control position (C) to generate a colored band regardless of the presence of IM heterophile antibodies in the sample.
 Therefore, the presence of two colored bands, one at the Test position (T) and the other at the Control position (C), indicates a positive result, while the absence of a colored band at the Test position (T) indicates a negative result.